MicrosoftDocs/security/zero-trust/add-saas-apps.md

 ---
-title: Add SaaS apps to Azure Active Directory and apply access policies
+title: Add SaaS apps to Azure Active Directory and to the scope of policies
-description:
-ms.date: 04/15/2022
-ms.service: security
+description: Learn steps to add SaaS apps to Azure AD and to the scope of identity and device policies ms.date: 04/15/2022 ms.service: security
 author: mjcaparas